FrankHJCuypers/gaai/DownloadRecords.md

   + Use database tables instead?

 ## Where are record files stored?

-/data/data/be.cuypers_ghys.gaai/files/DownloadedRecords
+ As chosen by the user.
+Example:
+/sdcard/Documents/GaaiRecordsLog

-These file can be accessed using Android Studio→Device Explorer, while Android Studio is Wi-Fi connected to the Android phone.
+These files can be accessed using Android Studio→Device Explorer, while Android Studio is Wi-Fi connected to the Android phone.

 ## Known problems